emer/emergent/README.md

 [![CI](https://github.com/emer/emergent/actions/workflows/ci.yml/badge.svg)](https://github.com/emer/emergent/actions/workflows/ci.yml)
 [![Codecov](https://codecov.io/gh/emer/emergent/branch/master/graph/badge.svg?token=Hw5cInAxY3)](https://codecov.io/gh/emer/emergent)

-The *emergent* neural network simulation software framework provides a toolkit in the Go programming language (golang) for developing neural network models across multiple levels of complexity, from biologically-detailed spiking networks in the [axon](https://github.com/emer/axon) package, to PyTorch abstract deep networks in the [eTorch](https://github.com/emer/etorch) package.
-It builds on the [Cogent Core](https://cogentcore.org) GUI framework to provide dynamic graphical interfaces for visualizing and manipulating networks and data, making the models uniquely accessible for teaching (e.g., see the [Computational Cognitive Neuroscience](https://github.com/CompCogNeuro/sims)) and supporting the development of complex dynamical models for research.
+The *emergent* neural network simulation framework provides a toolkit in the Go programming language (golang) for developing neural network models across multiple levels of complexity, from biologically-detailed spiking networks in the [axon](https://github.com/emer/axon) package, to PyTorch abstract deep networks in the [eTorch](https://github.com/emer/etorch) package.
+It builds on the [Cogent Core](https://cogentcore.org) GUI framework to provide dynamic graphical interfaces for visualizing and manipulating networks and data, making the models uniquely accessible for teaching (e.g., see the [Computational Cognitive Neuroscience](https://github.com/CompCogNeuro/sims) simulations) and supporting the development of complex dynamical models for research.

 See [Wiki Install](https://github.com/emer/emergent/wiki/Install) for installation instructions (note: Go 1.22 required), and the [Wiki Rationale](https://github.com/emer/emergent/wiki/Rationale) and [History](https://github.com/emer/emergent/wiki/History) pages for a more detailed rationale for this version of emergent, and a history of emergent (and its predecessors).